Local news: Practices in each country

+In Australia, local news for regional areas outside of major metropolitan cities is usually produced by local affiliate stations of the major television networks.
+Local affiliates of television networks Seven and Nine produce a total of twenty-six news bulletins across Queensland, New South Wales, Victoria, Tasmania, the Australian Capital Territory, and Western Australia.
+Each bulletin is half an hour long, and stories for the bulletin are usually produced from a local newsroom in a region, before being sent to a central broadcast studio for transmission, with one bulletin usually airing live.
+Seven uses studios in Maroochydore, Surfers Paradise, Canberra, and Bunbury for bulletins in Queensland, the Gold Coast, New South Wales/Victoria, and Western Australia respectively, whereas Nine's local affiliate WIN uses two broadcast centers in Wollongong and Maroochydore for its news bulletins.
+Each market also receives either a shortened edition of the nearest metropolitan bulletin or an in-house produced national news bulletin.

 In France, most local news is aired on France Television's France 3.
 Additionally BFM TV also has a local news channel for the Ile-de-France region called BFM Paris.

 In Germany, each regional public broadcaster shows a half-hour's worth of regional news at 19:30 Central European Time on channel 3.

-Norway's public broadcaster, NRK1, airs a local news programme called NRK Distriktsnyheter (name of viewing area) every weekday evening at 18:45 Central European Time, just before the main national newscast Dagsrevyen.
+Norway's public broadcaster, NRK1, airs a local news program called NRK Distriktsnyheter (name of the viewing area) every weekday evening at 18:45 Central European Time, just before the main national newscast Dagsrevyen.
 A replay of all local newscasts across the country is shown on NRK2 the following morning (Tuesday to Saturday).

 Finland's public broadcaster (YLE) airs an eight-minute-long regional news bulletin at 18:21 Eastern European Time every weeknight on YLE1.
 The bulletins from all regions are replayed across the country the following day starting from 10:50 to 12:10 Eastern European Time on YLE1.

-In Sweden, SVT's regional news is simply called SVT Nyheter (name of viewing area) which shares the same branding as the network's main newscast, Rapport.
-Unlike SVT's counterparts in the US and UK, during morning programmes, the local news opt-out airs in the middle of each half-hour.
+In Sweden, SVT's regional news is simply called SVT Nyheter (name of the viewing area) which shares the same branding as the network's main newscast, Rapport.
+Unlike SVT's counterparts in the US and UK, during morning programs, the local news opt-out airs in the middle of each half-hour.
 Since June 2017, the morning regional cut-ins no longer feature an in-studio presenter but instead show compiled short reports from various correspondents across the region.
-When SVT World was still airing, the simulcast of the morning programme featured a different regional opt-out during each half-hour.
-A 13-minute standalone local newscast airs at 18:30 Central European Time each weekday evening after Sportnytt (SVT's sport news) on SVT1.
+When SVT World was still airing, the simulcast of the morning program featured a different regional opt-out during each half-hour.
+A 13-minute standalone local newscast airs at 18:30 Central European Time each weekday evening after Sportnytt (SVT's sports news) on SVT1.
 Additionally, a short local news segment is incorporated into SVT's other evening newscast Aktuellt which airs on SVT2.
 In that case, this local news segment shares the same branding and graphics as Aktuellt.
 There are no local SVT newscasts on Saturdays.